mmistakes/made-mistakes-jekyll/_drafts/paper-53-expanded-guide-part-1.md

 Color theory is a tricky dick --- thankfully FiftyThree did something great with their Color Mixer.
 Mixing in colors from any of the new palettes will almost always give you something that looks great.

 For those who need more control or want a traditional color picker --- one can be accessed by dragging a color swatch onto the mixing wheel, then tapping on it.
-From here you can adjust a color's hue, saturation, and brightness.
+From here you can adjust a color's hue, saturation, and luminosity.

 << insert color picker screenshot >>